tsvwg/wg-materials/ietf117/minutes-1.md

 * Michael : We have for many years defined socket API recommendations in the RFC.
 There is a way to do what is proposed by specifying the API.
 We have not done this for DTLS, but we could add an informative API.
    * Magnus : I agree.
 This requires draining at the end of the epoch.
-   * Michael: You need to drain, unless you keep the keys from the previous epoch.
+   * Michael : You need to drain, unless you keep the keys from the previous epoch.
-   * Magnus: Yes, and this is possible.
+   * Magnus : Yes, and this is possible.

 The conclusion is we need to find a way forward: We have talked to the chairs and expect we could make progress using a WG interim meeting on 19th September 2023 (16:00 CET).
 Before that, the Chairs plan to send a liaison statement to 3GPP SA3 and RAN3 toi inform about this meeting and ask for clarification.